khdevnet/dotnetcore-mongodb/README.md

 but you might be able to get one for your users.
 Or use RAID10 for users and RAID0 for logs and activities.

+* **Migrating scheme**
+To handle changing requirements in a slightly more structured way you can include a "version" field (or just "v") in each document and use that to determine what your application will accept for document structure.
+Migrating of all the data generally is not a good idea.

 # Resources
 * [transactional-ntfs](https://docs.microsoft.com/en-us/windows/win32/fileio/transactional-ntfs-portal)